 Unfortunately, many of our instincts and habits, such as angry outbursts, contribute to Love Bank withdrawals.
 Since they are repeated so often, they play a very important role in the annihilation of Love Bank accounts.
 If we are to stop Love Bank withdrawals, we must somehow stop destructive instincts and habits in their tracks.
 Instincts are harder to stop than habits, but they can both be avoided.

-As we discuss the remaining concepts, keep in mind the value of a good habit, and the harm of a bad habit, because their effect on Love Bank balances are multiplied by repetition.
+As we discuss the remaining concepts, keep in mind the value of a good habit, and the harm of a bad habit, because their effect on Love Bank balances is multiplied by repetition.

 How can you deposit love units into each other's Love Banks the fastest?
 That's a question I asked literally hundreds of couples when I was first learning how to save marriages.
 Eventually, their answer became clear to me—you must meet each other's most important emotional needs.